Tweeling

+Early inhabitants

+The very first people or inhabitants of this place were the San, this is evident from the rock art and paintings left on the rocks.
+Students from the University of Witwatersrand Rock Art Research Institute are currently busy researching the site.

+Establishment of the town

 The town was established in 1920 on the two farms Tweelingspruit and Tweelingkop, their names derived from two similar looking hills just outside the town.
 It is situated just east of the Liebenbergsvlei River which is a conduit for water from the Lesotho Highlands Water Project.